 Challenge Yourself: Scuba diving isn’t categorized as an easy sport.
 There are scuba training classes that are definitely a must before going out on your own.
 Not only will you learn all the safety precautions and the proper way to use the equipment, but it’s a chance to meet like-minded people and experience something new as a group!
 As long as you commit to the proper training and practice scuba diving you will be a pro in no time.

 It Is Unlikely You’ll Get Bored: With the constantly changing scenery and wildlife, every dive will feel like you’re going underwater for the first time.
 As mentioned before, there are so many places in the world to visit and try scuba diving but, even if you didn’t want to travel, scuba diving in the same place could still be a new exploration every time!

 Knowledge Is Power: Once you are scuba certified, impress your friends and family with your knowledge of diving equipment and proper diving practices, and be sure to brag about what you’ve seen underwater!
 It’s not quite the same as putting on goggles in the pool!

 Are you ready to go out and begin your scuba training now?
 Once you have gone to scuba classes, tried some scuba related traveling, and truly experienced weightlessness, you will wonder why you didn’t try this sport out sooner!

 Not sure if SCUBA lessons are for you?
 Join us at one of our FREE SCUBA orientation sessions.

-Our April & May 2021 specialty courses include: Nitrox, Deep Diver, Wreck Diver, Equipment Specialist, U/W Photography, Fish ID, Peak Performance Buoyancy, EFR & Rescue Diver Courses.
+Our August & September 2021 specialty courses include: Nitrox, Equipment Specialist, U/W Photography, Fish ID, Peak Performance Buoyancy, Deep & Wreck Diver Courses.
 All specialty courses may be scheduled privately for your safety at the same fee!